Female student reading a book in the stacks of the UAlbany library.

 dual

-You may choose to pursue one of two dual master’s degrees.
-By combining programs, it’s possible to overlap some credits to earn the degrees faster and more economically.
+You may choose to pursue one of two dual master’s degrees, making it possible to earn both degrees faster and more economically.

 You must apply to and be accepted by both programs.
 Visit the Albany Law School Juris Doctor Program for curriculum and admissions requirements.